adgellida/ubunsys/README.md

-At this moment ubunsys is out of service and not works correctly.
-When it works ok I'll notice here.
+At this moment ubunsys is out of service and not works correctly, when it works ok I'll notice here
 =============================================

 Download from official mirrors